How To Deal With Imposter Syndrome As An Artist

 As opposed to forcing the artwork and expecting perfection when my mind and spirit weren’t really there.

-What’s important is to keep going and practicing.
 Each person has a different style and process.
 They are valid as long as it makes you happy and you learn with your process!

 Related Questions